nais/doc/docs/security/auth/azure-ad/usage.md

 In many cases, you want to locally develop and test against a secured API (or [resource server](../concepts/actors.md#resource-server)) in the development environments.
 To do so, you need a [token](../concepts/tokens.md#bearer-token) in order to access said API.

-The services below can be used in order to generate tokens in the development environments.
+The service <https://azure-token-generator.intern.dev.nav.no> can be used in order to generate tokens in the development environments.

-=== "trygdeetaten.no"

-      The service is available at <https://azure-token-generator.intern.dev.nav.no>.

-=== "nav.no"

-      The service is available at <https://azure-token-generator-nav.intern.dev.nav.no>.

 #### Prerequisites

-=== "trygdeetaten.no"
+1. The API application must be configured with [Azure enabled](../azure-ad/configuration.md).
+Using the [`nav.no` tenant](../azure-ad/concepts.md#tenants) is not supported.

-      1. You will need a [trygdeetaten.no](../azure-ad/concepts.md#tenants) user in order to access the service.
+2. You will need a [trygdeetaten.no user](../azure-ad/concepts.md#tenants) in order to access the service.
-      2. The API application must be configured with [Azure enabled](../azure-ad/configuration.md) in the matching `trygdeetaten.no` tenant.
 3. Pre-authorize the token generator service by adding it to the API application's [access policy](../azure-ad/access-policy.md#pre-authorization):
     ```yaml
     spec:
       accessPolicy:
         inbound:
           rules:
             - application: azure-token-generator
-                 namespace: aura
-                 cluster: dev-gcp
-       ```

-=== "nav.no"

-      1. You will need a [nav.no](../azure-ad/concepts.md#tenants) user in order to access the service.
-      2. The API application must be configured with [Azure enabled](../azure-ad/configuration.md) in the matching `nav.no` tenant.
-      3. Pre-authorize the token generator service by adding it to the API application's [access policy](../azure-ad/access-policy.md#pre-authorization):
-       ```yaml
-       spec:
-         accessPolicy:
-           inbound:
-             rules:
-               - application: azure-token-generator-nav
               namespace: aura
               cluster: dev-gcp
     ```

 #### Getting a token